Distinct distances on algebraic curves in the plane: Proof of Theorem 1.1 and 1.2.

 The intersection points $(x,y,x',y')\in C_{ij}\cap C_{kl}$ satisfy the four equations

-which have degree at most $d$.
+each of which has degree at most $d$.
 By Theorem \ref{thm:milnorthom}, it follows that $C_{ij}\cap C_{kl}$ has at most $(2d)^4$ connected components.
 If this intersection is finite, every point is a connected component, so the number of points is at most $16d^4$, proving the second claim.